deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 ## Why I Put The Blog On The Edge

 Previously, for about 10 years I have been using the same [Digital Ocean](https://digitalocean.com) Droplet as a Virtual Private Server (VPS) serving my site.
-I have no complaints and it's only costed me about $7/month to have a website that I can do almost anything with!
+I have no complaints and it has only been about $7/month to have a website that I can do almost anything with!
 However, it's gotten pretty out-of-date on the backend and I did not have a real good way to fully automate a deployment without doing (in my opinion) a lot of work.
 Plus, a new friend saw my certificates were expired again and pushed me to start digging more into better ways to manage those (thanks Colton!).

 ### But What Advantage Does The Edge Have?